sreeharikmarar/tsb-codezero-demo/README.md

 ```

-### Verify traffic has been intercepted by codezero
+### Verify traffic has been intercepted by CodeZero

 Set `X-C6O-INTERCEPT: yes` header